 The Family Education department offers the Shared Reading Project (SRP), which is a highly-acclaimed national program for parents and caregivers.
-The SRP matches participating families with Deaf tutors.
-A Deaf tutor then visits with the family of a deaf or hard of hearing child and demonstrates how to read a variety of children's books in ASL.
-This program is geared toward children in birth to third grade.
+This program is a home-based/community- based service.
+The SRP matches participating families with tutors.
+A tutor then visits with the family of a deaf or hard of hearing child and demonstrates how to read various children's books in ASL.
+This program is geared toward children from birth to third grade.
 Participation is voluntary and at no cost to families.